neuromorph/better-osd/README.md

 # Custom OSD (GNOME 4X Extension)

-A GNOME Shell extension allowing the user to set the position, size, color, transparency and delay of the OSD popup.
+A GNOME Shell extension allowing the user to set the position, orientation, size, color, shadow, transparency and delay of the OSD pop-ups.
+Fully transform the OSD pop-ups to match your theme and liking!

 ## Installation